 The Office of Career Services has developed the following policies to ensure that Centenary College of Louisiana students and alumni are treated fairly and are being recruited for viable positions.
 Employers and organizations recruiting are expected to abide by and adhere to the National Association of Colleges and Employers (NACE) Principles for Professional Practice, the U.S. Equal Employment Opportunity Commission, and the United States Department of Labor, Fair Labor Standards Act.

 It is the responsibility of each employer to determine whether an internship should be paid or unpaid.
 Each employer's human resources department can best determine eligibility based on the organization's specific internship opportunity.
-For more information please reference the Fair Labor Standards Act, Fact Sheet #71 (six factors used to evaluate whether a worker is a trainee or an employee for wage consideration) and the NACE Position Statement: U.S. Internships.
+For more information please reference the Fair Labor Standards Act, Fact Sheet #71 (seven factors used to evaluate whether a worker is a trainee or an employee for wage consideration) and the NACE Position Statement: U.S. Internships.

 Babysitting or Other In-Home Employment

 We do not post babysitting jobs or other positions where an employee will work out of someone else's dwelling (house, apartment, condo, etc).

 Our office does not post (or provide résumé referrals) for unpaid internships or employment.
 The only exceptions are bona fide charitable organizations seeking clearly labeled part-time volunteers and the Peace Corps.

 Employers and individuals offering employment/entrepreneurial opportunities must pay a base salary equal to or greater than the federal minimum wage and comply with federal, state, and local regulations.

 Upfront Product Purchase

 Employers and individuals offering employment/entrepreneurial opportunities with compensation packages requiring commission only or requiring prospective employees to purchase products or services upfront are not permitted to recruit on campus or attend career fairs.